battleaxedotco/tool-docs/docs/timelord/offline-auth.md

     left
     round outline
  />
-- At the Timelord unlock screen, ALT-click the dog icon
+- At the Timelord unlock screen, ALT/Opt-click the dog icon
 - This will open the Timelord `config` folder
-- Clicking the eyeball without holding ALT will open [license.battleaxe.co](https://license.battleaxe.co/)
+- Clicking the eyeball without holding ALT/Opt will open [license.battleaxe.co](https://license.battleaxe.co/)

 <br />